 Bamboo Airways: Ho Chi Minh (SGN) to Melbourne Tullamarine (MEL)

 With the launch of Bamboo Airlines, Vietnam’s newest full-service airline, also comes exciting news for Australian travellers.

 The ambitious airline wants to fly to Melbourne using their brand new Boeing 787-9 Dreamliner by the second quarter of 2020.

-The goal of the airline is to provide serivices connecting Australia with Europe via Vietnam.
+The goal of the airline is to provide services connecting Australia with Europe via Vietnam.
 This would offer competition to more established airlines, including Singapore Airlines and Cathay Pacific.

 Jetstar Australia also flies 3-weekly services between the Vietnamese capital and Melbourne Tullamarine on a Boeing 787-8.

-Vietnamese low-cost carrier Vietjet have also announced their intention to begin flights to Melbourne Avalon in 2020.
+Vietnamese low-cost carrier Vietjet has also announced its intention to begin flights to Melbourne Avalon in 2020.

 Virgin Australia: Melbourne (MEL) to Bali Denpasar (DPS)